dhaanpaa-lab0/joketracker/README.md

-## Random tool to keep track of things
+## Random tool to keep track of progamming jokes

 ## Configuration